mdLafrance/grepenv/README.md

 A simple tool to search through your environment.
 Provides additional options for highlighting, searching specifically keys or values, and extracting values from best match keys.

-> You can achieve similar results with a one liner bash alias, but after having rewritten that alias on every machine I've used, I decided to turn it into a package.

 ## Installation
 `grepenv` can be installed using pip, but [pipx]([pipx](https://github.com/pypa/pipx)) is recommended: